facebook/jsx/CONTRIBUTING.md

 Our current focus is to correctly document the existing semantics in the implementation reality, and collaboratively discuss and spec out where implementations diverged to minimize inconsistencies of using JSX.

-To report a spec bug, we encourage you to attach links to the relevant implementations.
-Some great examples are #120, https://github.com/facebook/jsx/pull/136#issuecomment-1050755242.
+To report a spec bug, we encourage you to attach links to the relevant implementations like [here](https://github.com/facebook/jsx/issues/120) and [here](https://github.com/facebook/jsx/pull/136#issuecomment-1050755242).

 ### Feature Proposals